Setup Your System for Data Science

 In your same notebook, copy the following code:

-to run the cell (or press the run button).
-If you're asked to choose a kernel, choose the latest version (ex: 3.12).- ✔️ If you see no error message, pandas is successfully installed!
+Shift+Enterto run the cell (or press the run button).
+If you're asked to choose a kernel, choose the latest version (ex: 3.13).- ✔️ If you see a simple bar graph, you're all set to do Data Science in Python!